 Types of Credit Accounts and Responsibility for Debt

 But because two people applied together for the credit, both are responsible for the debt.
 This is true even if a divorce decree assigns separate debt obligations to each spouse.
-Former spouses who run up bills and don't pay them can hurt their ex-partner's credit histories on jointly-held accounts.
+Former spouses who run up bills and don't pay them can hurt their ex-partner's credit histories on jointly held accounts.

 If you open an individual account, you can authorize another person to use it.
-If you name your spouse as the authorized user, a creditor who reports the credit history to a credit bureau must report it in your spouse's name as well as in yours (if the account was opened after June 1, 1977).
+If you name your spouse as the authorized user, a creditor who reports the credit history to a credit bureau must report it in your spouse's name and in yours (if the account was opened after June 1, 1977).
 A creditor may also report the credit history in the name of any other authorized user.

 Credit and Divorce: What Happens If You Divorce?